xuset/planktos/README.md

 That was it.
 To test that everything is working as expected, use your browser's developer tools to inspect the network requests your website makes.

 Requirements for Planktos Websites:
- * The site must be served over https (or http on localhost), because service workers can only be registered on secure websites
+ * The site must be served over HTTPS (or HTTP on localhost), because service workers can only be registered on secure websites
- * The web server must support the `HTTP Range` header, because the server is used as the initial seeder (see WebTorrent webseed).
+ * The web server must support the HTTP Range header, because the server is used as the initial seeder (see WebTorrent webseed).
 Most web servers support this feature; however, some, like Python's _simplehttpserver_, do not.

 ## How it Works